 The evidence reveals that the earliest tarot decks came out of Milan in Northern Italy as early as 1410.
 Hence, TdM might be said to refer to, 'Tarot de Milan.'

 We’ll get back to the history of tarot in a few minutes, but let’s look at the history of a regular pack of cards which comprises more than half of a tarot deck and has a pretty interesting history of its own.

-Like today, a regular deck of playing cards was a deck of 52 (or in some cases 56) cards which most certainly had arrived from points east.
+Like today, a regular deck of playing cards from back in the earliest day, was a deck of 52 (or in some cases 56) cards which most certainly had arrived from points east.
 All the decks had 4 suits, which varied depending on the country it was played in, and 12 court cards.
-(In the case of a 56 base deck, there was an additional deputy court card which depending on the culture, may or may not have included a queen..)
+(In the case of a 56 base deck, there was an additional deputy court card which depending on the culture, may or may not have included a queen.)

 Playing cards are a small, portable gaming device that can easily be carried around, and in times without television, video games and smart phones, it was a highly entertaining pursuit.

 Card playing was probably spread throughout Europe from points east by soldiers.
 The most up-to-date research suggests playing cards originated out of Persia and spread east to China and west to Europe anytime between 1100s-1200s-1300s